Kingsley-codes/alx-pre_course/README.md

 My first readme
-tnis is the update on my readme file
+this is the update on my readme file